 The abstraction over the execution layer is made possible by means of a common interface, a shared language spoken by all subnets to interact with each other.
 The Universal Certification Interface lays the foundation for subnet authentication and state transitions validity, and is at the core of Topos.

 Transmission Control Engine (TCE)

 The Transmission Control Engine sets the groundwork for Topos cross-subnet communication.
-Moving away from common consensus-based solutions, the engine employs an asynchronous reliable broadcast primitive to reach agreement on data exchanged between subnets, and is supported by a network of dedicated nodes that can unlimitedly scale.
+Moving away from common consensus-based solutions, the engine implements an asynchronous reliable broadcast primitive to prevent equivocation (e.g., double spend) on certificates exchanged between subnets, and is supported by a network of dedicated nodes that can unlimitedly scale.